 - Cinnamon and orange zest: Adds holiday flavor.

-How to Make Healthy Oatmeal Cranberry Cookies
+How to Make Healthy Cranberry Oatmeal Cookies

 - Add dry ingredients: Stir in the oats and almond flour until just combined and gently stir in the cranberries and white chocolate chips.

 - Stir and scoop: Take your cookie scoop to scoop out the dough on the prepared baking sheet 1 inch apart from each other.
-Cookies won’t spread too much, so flatten them with your fingers into about 1 inch thick discs.
+Cookies won’t spread too much, so flatten them with your fingers into about 1-inch thick discs.

 Tips for Best Results